GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
-Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
+> ### The situation is so much better for programmers today - a cheap used PC, a linux CD, and an internet account, and you have all the tools necessary to work your way to any level of programming skill you want to shoot for.
 >
-> ~ *Fred Brooks*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts